 Unauthorised Absences

-The school typically authorizes no more than two days for minor illnesses.
+The school typically authorises no more than two days for minor illnesses.
 Further absences require medical evidence.
-Regular absences may be challenged, and lack of medical evidence can result in unauthorized absences and potential Fixed Penalty Notices.
-Unauthorized absences of 10 or more in 10 weeks can lead to fines.
+Regular absences may be challenged, and a lack of medical evidence can result in unauthorised absences and potential Fixed Penalty Notices.
+Unauthorised absences of 10 or more in 10 weeks can lead to fines.

 Persistent Absence